Promote stoolball and find new players

 If your team needs new players, or your league needs new teams, there are lots of ways you can get the message out.
 Here are some suggestions and ways that Stoolball England can help, but if you have other ways to find new players that have worked for you, please contact us.

 Make sure your page is up-to-date

-Check your team’s page on this website.
+Check your team's page on this website.
 Do we have contact details for your team?
 Do we have the address of your ground?
 Do we know when you play?
-If not, tell us about your team.
-We’ll put it all on your page, so that players can find you and get in touch.
+If not, add your team to this website.
+We'll put it all on your page, so that players can find you and get in touch.